sbercloud-terraform/terraform-provider-sbercloud/examples/vpc/elb/README.md

 ### Description

-This example creates two ECS, which will be behind the load balancer, in the backend servers group.
+This example creates several ECS, which will be behind the load balancer, in the backend servers group.
+The exact number of ECS is defined by a local variable "number_of_ecs_in_backend".
 For more details on the ECS creation see corresponding examples.

 Next, it creates EIP with the following attributes: